 Nominees must meet certain requirements to be considered for the award.
 Check out the award’s eligibility criteria.

 Can I submit a nomination by mail?
 Will you share my nomination with my nominee?
-Answers to these questions and more can be found in our FAQ.
+Find out in our FAQ.

 Each librarian nominee must: